 Common Information

-The AimRT process requires a configuration file at startup to define the runtime behavior of various components.
+When an AimRT process starts, it requires a configuration file to define the runtime behavior of each component.

 Yaml

-AimRT uses YAML as the configuration file format.
+AimRT uses Yaml as its configuration file format.
 YAML is a human-readable data serialization language commonly used for writing configuration files.
-For details on YAML syntax, please refer to online documentation or the YAML official website.
+For details on Yaml syntax, please refer to online documentation or the Yaml official website.

 Basic Structure of AimRT Framework Configuration

-In AimRT’s configuration file, under the aimrt root node, there are configuration nodes for various basic components.
-The writing style primarily uses lowercase letters with underscores.
+In AimRT configuration files, under the aimrt root node, there are configuration nodes for various basic components.
+The naming convention uses lowercase letters with underscores.
 Currently, the following basic components can be configured, and all component configurations are optional:

 Node